The Types of Alimony in New York

 Permanent alimony, on the other hand, is designed to continue, usually on a monthly basis, without stopping unless and until the supported spouse gets remarried.
 To decide if permanent alimony is warranted, a judge will look at a number of factors.
 These factors may include the length of marriage, the spouses’ ages, each of their present and future earning potential and the contributions each spouse made during the course of the marriage.
 Not every judge will order alimony, but the longer a couple is married, the more likely a judge is to order alimony payments.

-If you are seeking a divorce and have questions about alimony, consult the knowledgeable divorce attorneys with Bryan L. Salamone & Associates in New York.
+If you are seeking a divorce and have questions about alimony, consult the knowledgeable alimony attorneys with Bryan L. Salamone & Associates in New York.